nayibor/erl_monitor/README.md

 This application is for an opensource transaction monitoring system.

-This system receives iso 8583 messages from diverse sources on  a tcp-ip server.
+...This system receives iso 8583 messages from diverse sources on  a tcp-ip server..

-It forwards it to a websocket server for distrubition to user browsers whom are authorized to view those messages.
+...It forwards it to a websocket server for distrubition to user browsers whom are authorized to view those messages..

-Main purpose of this application is to receive realtime feedback on status of transactions so that quick actions.
+...Main purpose of this application is to receive realtime feedback on status of transactions so that quick actions..

-Can be taken as opposed to polling of the database or other non real time means of monitoring.
+...Can be taken as opposed to polling of the database or other non real time means of monitoring..

-Monitoring system will give visual and audio cues in case of important events and may support basic analytics.
+...Monitoring system will give visual and audio cues in case of important events and may support basic analytics..

 There is also a backend web application/mis system for: